dice-group/NMV-LS/README.md

                         Bidirectional

 ```
-To run the codes for training and testing also
+To run the codes for all mode (training and test) also
 ```
-python seq2seq-lstm.py --data_dir data/107K/ --max_length 187 --mode all --n_epoch 100 --bidirectional True
+python seq2seq-lstm.py --data_dir data/en_121K/ --max_length 107 --mode all --n_epoch 100 --bidirectional True
 ```